-Gerber spokesperson Josh Headley says the focus on the company’s Key Note keychain knife is compactness.
-“We also wanted to add some chisel/scraping capabilities for additional functionality,” he observed.
+Gerber spokesperson Josh Headley said the focus on the company’s Key Note keychain knife is compactness.
+“We also wanted to add some chisel/scraping capabilities for additional functionality,” he said.
 “Gender wasn’t a big consideration.
 We just wanted to make a tool that was worthy of a place in your pocket or purse.”

-So, the Key Note combines function with a tip of the cap to Gerber tradition.
+The Key Note combines function with a tip of the cap to Gerber tradition.
 With a 1-inch blade of satin-finished 5Cr stainless steel, the knife weighs just 3.98 ounces, and its aluminum handle scales are built to last.
-MSRP: $23.

-“The primary function of the Key Note is to open packages,” Josh explained.
+“The primary function of the Key Note is to open packages,” Headley said.
 “The thought was you get home, grab a package off your porch and open your door.
 You have the tool set to open your door and open your package in hand.”

 Available colors add to the Key Note’s appeal for those who look for discretion or want a bit of flash.
 “We set out to have a modern option and an old-school option for the EDC community,” Headley commented.
 “The matte-black anodize with the bright contrast from the orange is meant to look at home next to your key fob.
 The coyote and sage is designed to camouflage among a set of brass keys.
 We made the scales out of aluminum to increase the strength of the lockup, and so that the weight of the keys won’t knock the blade off balance.
 To improve longevity, the blade runs on brass washers and operates on a classic linerlock.”